A plate of carnitas in a chile verde sauce made with tomatillos cilantro and peppers wins praise at El Metate.

 Superstar classic restaurant: Tadich Grill

 All burnished brass and polished wood, the horseshoe bar alone is worth the visit.
-But the old-world menu delivers as well, particularly the cioppino and the Hangtown Fry—an oyster and bacon omelet popularized during the Gold Rush.
+But the old-world menu delivers as well, particularly the cioppino and the Hangtown Fry—a fried oyster and bacon omelet popularized during the Gold Rush.
 240 California St., 391-1849, tadichgrill.com.

 But don’t miss: Sam’s Grill